Buzz Off: Why Your LED Lights Hum and How to Stop It

 Online purchase as an alternative

 The best way to return a humming or buzzing LED lamp without any problems is through buying online.
-Due to the right of withdrawal, annoying luminaires and illuminants can be returned to all reputable online shops without any problems.
+Due to the right of withdrawal, annoying luminaires and lamps can be returned to all reputable online shops without any problems.

 Silent LED Lights

-There are some types of LED bulbs on the market which don’t make any noise according to thousands of customers.
 You can check out these Cree Light bulbs or these Sylvania Light Bulbs on Amazon.

-Conclusion – humming and buzzing is annoying
+Conclusion – humming and buzzing are annoying

-The humming or chirping of LED lamps is not an isolated case.
-It is not a problem for the operation of LED lights, but can be very annoying in quiet surroundings.
-In order to have peace, in most cases only the exchange of illuminant or luminaire against a silent model will help.
+The humming or chirping of LED lamps is not a rare event.
+It is generally not a problem for the operation of LED lights, but it can be very annoying in quiet surroundings.